-Sweet News About Sweet Potatoes
+Sweet news about sweet potatoes

 4. Add sweet potatoes to the pot along with the edamame, pinto beans, black beans and remaining 1/2 teaspoon salt.
 Cook 2 to 5 minutes, or until beans are hot.

-5. To serve, garnish with Cheddar cheese and sour cream, if desired.
+5. To serve, garnish with Cheddar cheese and sour cream.
 Serves 6.

 Angela Shelf Medearis is an award-winning children's author, culinary historian and the author of seven cookbooks.
 Her new cookbook is "The Kitchen Diva's Diabetic Cookbook."
 Her website is www.divapro.com.
 To see how-to videos, recipes and much, much more, Like Angela Shelf Medearis, The Kitchen Diva! on Facebook.
 Recipes may not be reprinted without permission from Angela Shelf Medearis.